mathiasunneland/mathiasunneland.com/README.md

 ## Usage

-- Open the index.html file on localhost in a browser
+- Open the index.html file in a browser